w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Starting the Parachain with the Relay Chain

 In order for the parachain to launch properly, we first need to register it with the Relay Chain.
-We will begin by running this command to generate a WASM file inside your substrate parachain template
+We will begin by running this command to generate a Wasm file inside your substrate parachain template
 folder:

 ```